 Modified bitumen is flexible and expands and contracts with the changing temperatures.
 It is the least expensive single-ply roofing material.
 As with asphalt shingles, it is somewhat resistant to tears and hail.
 ModBit comes as long rolls.
 Therefore, it is relatively easy to install.
 It’s repaired with simple patches.
 What’s more, thanks to the large sheets, it’s high wind resistant.
 As with asphalt shingles, ModBit is relatively low maintenance.
 A number of popular color options are available for ModBit, to compliment common asphalt shingle colors.

 How much does a new roof cost?

 The cost to replace a roof depends upon a few factors, such as material used and square foot of the roof.

 To replace asphalt shingles on a 2500 square foot roof with mid-grade asphalt shingles, expect to pay around $8500 ($3.40/sqft).

-The same 2500 square foot roof with metal, expect around $22,000 ($8.89/sqft) to replace.
+The same 2500 square foot roof with sheet metal or stone-coated metal shingles, expect around $23,750 ($9.50/sqft) to replace.

-To replace tile on that 2500 square foot roof, expect around $27,000 ($11/sqft).
+On that 2500 square foot roof, expect around $27,000 ($11/sqft) for tile.